- Online School

 Today it is possible to not only read hieroglyphics, but also the ancient cuneiform writings.
 Astoundingly, the ancient relics have succeeded in silencing many of the Biblical critics.
 The harmony between Scripture and archaeological findings has shed new light upon the debate.

-Concerning the story of Joseph, it is known that the Semitic Hyksos overthrew the Egyptian dynasties from the year 1780 BC to 1545 BC, a period of just over a quarter of a century.
+Concerning the story of Joseph, it is known that the Semitic Hyksos overthrew the Egyptian dynasties for a period of just over a quarter of a century.
 During this time, it would have been possible for a Semite to reach the position of prestige occupied by Joseph.
 In recent times, frescoes have been found in Egyptian tombs depicting fat and thin cows, and inscriptions have been found referring to seven lean and seven opulent years, making this Biblical story more than just a myth.
 One of the most exciting stories in Scripture, however, is the Exodus.